Communication and Media Studies Course Offerings

 COME 324 Persuasion

 Examines theoretical and practical applications of persuasive communication.
-You will be exposed to traditional theories of persuasion and to current trends in empirical persuasion research.
-You will learn to construct and deliver persuasive messages in group and individual settings.
+Students are exposed to traditional theories of persuasion and to current trends in empirical persuasion research.
+Students construct and deliver persuasive messages in group and individual settings.
 Prerequisite: COME 122.
 Fall semester.

 This course focuses on the concepts necessary to understand people from other cultures, their patterns of communication and our interactions with them.
 Cultural, sociocultural and psychocultural influences on the communication process are studied.
 Fall semester.

-Explores the phenomenon of a global society by examining one of its key components – media and information technology.
-Topics include the global dominance of Western/U.S. media, how developing nations respond to the dominance, the different press systems, the internet and the development of democracy within the context of a global society.
+Explores the phenomenon of a global society by examining one of its key components — culture.
+Topics include the global dominance of Western/U.S. media practices, how organizations and nations around the world respond to the dominant power and culture, media application strategies and technology use including the Internet within the context of globalization.

 COME 364 Media Law and Regulation